MakeSchool-Tutorials/web-7-react-redux-passwords-app/P04-Controlled-Components/content.md

 # What is a controlled Component?

 Controlled Component is a name used to describe form elements in React.
-For elements require a special treatment due to the React handles elements with the virtual DOM.
+Form elements require a special treatment due to the virtual DOM.

 ## The virtual DOM

-The DOM is Document Object Model, it is structure of nodes or elements created from the HTML structure.
-In practice browsers manipulate the DOM when things change and the process is slow.
-React improves on this by storing a copy of the DOM in JavaScript.
+The DOM is Document Object Model, it is the structure of nodes or elements created from the an HTML document.

+Traversing and modifying elements in the DOM, like updating the text/html content of a tag is a slow operation in the browser.

+React solves this speed issue by creating a virtual DOM that holds the structure of the document in JavaScript.
+When changes occur in the virtual DOM React only edits the elements in the actual DOM that have changed.
-This virtual DOM is much faster to modify and manage.
+This is much faster than accessing elements in the DOM directly.

-Using a virtual DOM also introduces some problems with the traditional methods you might be accustomed to working with.
+Using the virtual DOM introduces some problems.
 For example if you create a reference to an element in the DOM there is no guarantee that the element will not be removed and replaced when the virtual DOM needs to make an update.

 This problem comes into play with form elements since these need to update their content often.